-Aspose.Words for .NET 6.0 introduces a new direct to PDF document conversion.
+Aspose.Words for .NET 6.0 introduces a new direct to PDF document conversion (see Converting Word to PDF – A complete guide).
 This means there are now two ways to convert documents to PDF and this deserves some explanation.
-See the following diagram.

 As you can see the “old” method was to use Aspose.Words and Aspose.Pdf working together.
 This was the solution we choose as “fastest to the market” and it was the only one possible at the time.
 This solution has served us and customers since Aspose.Words for .NET 2.0, that’s 3.5 years.

 To convert documents to PDF that way you had to write about 20 lines of code.
 First, you had to instruct Aspose.Words to save the document in an XML format called Aspose.Pdf.Xml.
 Then you had to load that file into Aspose.Pdf, which in turn produced the PDF file on the output.

 Due to various reasons we could not make a “tighter” integration at that time.
 Apart from the obvious coding complexity there were a number of other issues that we could not resolve.
 Some annoyances included the fact that any images inside a document had to be passed via files.
 This was not always convenient in server side scenarios.